This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Two hours off the coast of Bali lies three desert islets, called the Gili Islands.
-Consisting of white sand beaches, palms trees, seashells and pristine turquoise waters; the Gilis are the epitome of a tropical paradise.
+Boasting white sand beaches, palm trees, seashells and pristine turquoise waters; the Gilis are the epitome of a tropical paradise.

-30 years ago the Gilis were somewhat of a backpacker secret, but over the last decade they have skyrocketed in popularity.
+30 years ago the Gili Islands were somewhat of a backpacker secret, but over the last decade, they have skyrocketed in popularity.
 I guess the secret is out!

-These days the little archipelago are booming like nowhere else in Indonesia, new hotels, restaurants and tour operators are popping up all over.
+These days the little archipelago is booming, new hotels, restaurants and tour operators are popping up all over.
 But somehow they’ve managed to keep the development in line with the island’s own esthetics, you won’t see many concrete monstrosities here.

 Which Gili Island is the best?